 Make the most of the summer term

 Many children are looking forward to the long hot summer ahead of them.
-However, before that kicks off there is a good six or seven weeks of learning to fill the school day – and we have some advice on how to make the most of them!
+However, before that kicks off there is a good six or seven weeks of learning to fill the school day – and we have some advice on how to make the most of the summer term!

 Charlotte Gater, Head of Curriculum here at Explore Learning, gives her top tips on how to make the most of the final few weeks of the school year, while enjoying the class trips and sports days that the summer term will bring.